An Introduction to the Fair Hiring Toolkit for Multi-Stakeholder and Multi-Brand Initiatives

 - A short guide to auditing workplaces for forced labor and the trafficking of migrant workers;

-- A sample management interview for discussing forced labor, human trafficking and the role of labor brokers;
+- A sample management interview for discussing forced labor, human trafficking and the role of labor recruiters;

 - A sample worker interview covering the same topics for discussions with migrant and foreign contract workers;

-- A sample broker interview to help assess the recruitment and hiring practices of brokers directly; and
+- A sample recruiter interview to help assess the recruitment and hiring practices of recruiters directly; and

-- Guidance for reviewing supplier and broker documentation.
+- Guidance for reviewing supplier and recruiter documentation.

 Multi-stakeholder and multi-brand initiatives are often involved in debates about social auditing and, in some cases, conduct these assessments themselves in the context of certification or accreditation systems.
 They can use these tools to strengthen their own audit protocols, auditor certification/accreditation processes, or to encourage brand members to integrate them into their respective systems.